 - Dispatches from our team on the floor as delegates officially get to business.

 - The evening wrap up with Christina and Hari around 11:30 p.m.

-Check out this slide show of the protest scene from Team NewsHour, including freelance photographer Mallory Benedict.
+Check out this awesome slideshow of the protest scene from Team NewsHour, including photographer Mallory Benedict.